Nkzq/vite-frontend-starter/README.md

 * #### SEO Friendly

 Use 2 data attributes to spread a link around an entire element.
-It uses `pseudo-classes` trick with absolute positioning.
-Be careful with relative position inside your element.
+It uses the `pseudo-classes` trick with absolute positioning.
+Be careful however with relative positions inside your element.
-Flag the element you want to spreak your link to with `data-seo-container` then add `data-seo-target` to your `<a>` element.
+Flag the element you want to spread your link to with `data-seo-container` then add `data-seo-target` to your `<a>` element.

 Demo : [`https://codepen.io/Nkzq/pen/RwgJwzd`](https://codepen.io/Nkzq/pen/RwgJwzd)